appuniversum/ember-appuniversum/README.md

 ------------------------------------------------------------------------------

 Local development:
+- Build the CSS and run storybook: `npm start`
-- Run the documentation site: `npm start`
+- Run the documentation site: `npm run storybook`
 - Generate the icons: `npm run icons`

 Link to an ember project:
 - In the addon: `npm link`
 - In the your project: `npm link @appuniversum/ember-appuniversum`

-Deploy the documentation site:
-- Build and deploy to github pages: `npm run deploy`

 Contributing
 ------------------------------------------------------------------------------